 Tracking a SYN flood by destination address uses different detection parameters from tracking a SYN flood (Attack Threshold) where destination address plus ingress interface port (physical port or logical port like sub interface) is used.
 Consider the following case where SYN Flood Attack threshold is 20, and Interface 1 as well as Interface 2 are the ingress interfaces to reach the same server.
 An attacker sends 19 PPS to Interface 1 and 19 PPS to Interface 2; neither set of packets (where a set is defined as having the same destination address and same ingress interface) activates the SYN proxying mechanism.
 The basic SYN flood attack mechanism (ATTACK Threshold) tracks destination address and ingress interface (physical or logical like sub interface), and neither set exceeds the attack threshold of 20 pps.
-However, if the destination threshold is 20 pps, the device treats traffic with same destination address to both the ingress interface 1 or Ingress interface 2 to that destination.
+However, if the destination threshold is 20 pps, the device treats traffic with same destination address to both the ingress interfaces as members of a single set and rejects the 21st packet-on Ingress Interface 1 or Ingress interface 2 to that destination.

-- In Setting a Service Timeout section of Concepts & Examples ScreenOS Reference Guide, the behavior of timeout value function is as follows: - For 5.3.0r2 and earlier releases, when a policy is configured with multiple services or groups and if the matched service has an overlapped service timeout then the option is to select the last service timeout configured.

-• From 5.3.0r3 and later releases, when a policy is configured with multiple services or groups and if the matched service has an overlapped service timeout then the option is to select the first matching service in the policy in alphabetical order.
+- In Setting a Service Timeout section of Concepts & Examples ScreenOS Reference Guide, the behavior of timeout value function is as follows: - For 5.3.0r2 and earlier releases, when a policy is configured with multiple services or groups and if the matched service has an overlapped service timeout then the option is to select the last service timeout configured. - From 5.3.0r3 and later releases, when a policy is configured with multiple services or groups and if the matched service has an overlapped service timeout then the option is to select the first matching service in the policy in alphabetical order.